 The Autism Center at Texas Children's Hospital focuses on the care of children who have autism spectrum disorder (ASD) or who are suspected of having autism spectrum disorder.

-The center provides diagnostic services for ASD and related conditions, as well as recommendations for treatment and resources to help families.
-Providers in the Autism Center often make referrals for subspecialty evaluation while also offering follow-up care to ensure their individual medical needs are being met.
+The center provides diagnostic services for ASD and related conditions, recommendations for treatment, resources to help families, and often make referrals for subspecialty evaluations as well.

 The Autism Center is a multidisciplinary effort between the departments of Developmental Pediatrics, Neurology, Psychiatry, and Psychology.
 Working together, experts from these fields conduct extensive evaluations to form a diagnosis and a plan of intervention and therapy.

 Common signs of autism spectrum disorder include problems with social interaction, problems communicating with others and playing at developmentally appropriate levels, and a tendency to repeat the same actions over and over again.
 Early diagnosis is important for children with autism so that specific life skills may be taught.